LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 > For example, it would be interesting to consider the "omniscient
 > programmer" to get a bound on the value of blame.
 But this is not done.

-If  an  "omniscient programmer"  is the programmer that always makes the best choice, i.e. finds the bug at the first try, then this corresponds to a trivial mode; It has 100% success rate and a constant blame trail length of 1.
+If an "omniscient programmer" is the programmer that always makes the best choice, i.e. finds the bug at the first try, then this corresponds to a trivial mode; it has 100% success rate and a constant blame trail length of 1.
 Thus, comparing its success to any other strategy amounts to counting the number of scenarios where the other strategy fails; comparing effort is similarly trivial.
-This information is in the paper implicitly, but we can certainly add an explicit mention if it would be useful.
+This information can be inferred from the definitions of section 5, but we can certainly add an explicit mention if it would be useful.